lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/notStartingWith.md

-Alias of the notLikePre method.
+Alias of the notLikePost method.